HurricanoDev/Hurricano/README.md

-# Attention, Hurricano is being rewritten in the master branch, [here](https://github.com/HurricanoBot/Hurricano/tree/master).
-Feel free to contribute.
+# Development for this bot has been paused indefinitely.
+It probably will not be continued.
+Feel free to hit me up at `dragonizedpizza` on Discord if you want to hire me for a commission.

 <h1 align="center"> Hurricano™  🌀</h1>
 <p align="center">